Who Was Walt Whitman?

 Background and Early Years

-Whitman's own love for America and its democracy can be at least partially attributed to his upbringing and his parents, who showed their own admiration for their country by naming Walt's younger brothers after their favorite American heroes.
+Whitman's own love for America and its democracy can be at least partially attributed to his upbringing and his parents, who showed their own admiration for their country by naming Whitman's younger brothers after their favorite American heroes.
 The names included George Washington Whitman, Thomas Jefferson Whitman and Andrew Jackson Whitman.
-At the age of three, the young Walt moved with his family to Brooklyn, where his father hoped to take advantage of the economic opportunities in New York City.
+At the age of three, the young Whitman moved with his family to Brooklyn, where his father hoped to take advantage of the economic opportunities in New York City.
 But his bad investments prevented him from achieving the success he craved.

-At 11, Walt Whitman was taken out of school by his father to help out with household income.
+At 11, Whitman was taken out of school by his father to help out with household income.
 He started to work as an office boy for a Brooklyn-based attorney team and eventually found employment in the printing business.

 His father's increasing dependence on alcohol and conspiracy-driven politics contrasted sharply with his son's preference for a more optimistic course more in line with his mother's disposition.
 "I stand for the sunny point of view," he'd eventually be quoted as saying.